 - Pathway diagrams that show how the signals will be sent to the supervising station (central station transmission path).

 - Completed record of completion: it is crucial to have one in your documents cabinet.

-- For software-based systems, a copy of the software and the mean to access it must be included.
+- For software-based systems, a copy of the software and the means to access it must be included.
 Any password must be made available.

 - Record (as-built) drawings: include any changes made during (or after) the construction process.

 - Records of tests and operation must be retained for two years after completion.
-The code mentions to keep them until the next test and then one year thereafter.
+The code mentions keeping them until the next test and then one year thereafter.

 - Inspection and test documentation: these are the periodic tests discussed above.

 Believe it or not, this is the short description of the required documentation that must be available for examination and must be maintained for the life of the system.
 If you would like to know all the details, feel free to grab your copy of NFPA 72, fill a glass with your favorite beverage and settle in.
 If that feels like a bit of a daunting task, maybe you should just contact PSI.